Craft beer producer liquor licensing options

 Regardless of which option you choose, you must meet the principal activity of that licence.
 For example, as a craft brewer who holds a producer/wholesaler licence, your main business must be the production and wholesale of beer made and sold on the licensed premises.

-If you are considering 1 of the below options, you should contact the Customer Support Team on (07) 3224 7131.
+If you are considering one of the below options, you should contact the Customer Support Team on (07) 3224 7131.

 Consider these options: